 Students, community leaders, and faculty will discuss their community-engagement initiatives, experiences and scholarship with respect to sustainability.
 Sustainability encompasses the triple bottom line of ecologically, economically, and socially sustainable practices.
 What are the challenges involved in, “meeting the needs of the present without compromising the ability of future generations to meet their own needs?”
 (United Nations Brundtland Commission, 1987).

 Discussion Facilitator: Dolores Perillán, Instructor, Spanish Literature and Director of Operación Impacto

-Students engaged through coursework in Spanish 3040, Operación Impacto, and Chávez Huerta 2019 will reflect on their work, vision and experiences.
+Students' teams engaged through coursework in Spanish 3040 and 3150, Operación Impacto, and Chávez ~ Huerta ~ Itliong Day 2019 will reflect on their work, vision and experiences.
 While all are welcome to attend, this session will be conducted in Spanish.

 What does MMIW mean?
 A dialogue about Missing & Murdered Indigenous Women